leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/index.md

 ## BRAT cIS

-Beaver Restoration Assessment Tool Capacity Inference System is a way to run [BRAT](http://brat.riverscapes.xyz/) in the field.
-There are two forms, one a more basic version and the second is a more advanced form with additional ways to evaluate the capacity of a reach.
+Beaver Restoration Assessment Tool Capacity Inference System is a fast field assessment version of [BRAT](http://brat.riverscapes.xyz/).
+There are two forms, a basic version that only evaluates vegetation and the second is a more advanced form with additional ways to evaluate the capacity of a reach.
 This is useful for a quick and dirty field assessment for beaver capacity using observations that can be very local to your location and collected that very day.

 ## Glossary